CMDRKTM/KassettePlayer/README.md

 # Kassette Player

 Kassette Player is a cassette-styled music player built with React and ElectronJS.
+It is a project affliated to the [Retro Game Museum](https://retrogamemuseum.org).

 ![Kassette Player Logo](https://github.com/CMDRKTM/KassettePlayer/assets/123240001/b9193409-3013-46a6-8835-a60003694b57)